 Without the United States in the Paris Agreement, it is also unlikely that developing countries will be able to meet their own emission reduction targets.
 This is because the accord calls for substantial financial assistance — US$ 100 billion each year — from the richest countries to the poorest.
 Whether this budget will be met is already in doubt.

 It is hardly surprising that Latin America is in a state of alert.
 Its future relies, to a large extent, on the success or failure of negotiations on climate action.
 Despite being responsible for about 10 per cent of global emissions, the region —which accounts for most of the Earth's fresh water and biodiversity — is one of the most vulnerable to climate change.

 Along with rising temperatures, Latin America must expect major changes in its climate and vegetation, with significant socio-economic impacts.
 The ‘package’ of expected impacts includes variation in rainfall, “savannization” of tropical forests, desertification of semi-arid regions, loss of biological diversity including extinction of several species and sea level rise.
 Some effects can already be observed.

 This scenario becomes more worrying after taking into account the dependence of Latin American economic activities on natural resources, including energy generation, and the high level of social inequality and poverty that characterizes the region.
 The current political and economic situation is not helping: immersed in a political and economic crisis, Latin America is experiencing a wave of budget cuts in science and technology that threaten the development of these key areas to meet the challenge of climate change.
-What this boils down to is that, to meet national emission reduction targets and to put in place necessary mitigation and adaptation measures, Latin American countries need the intensely negotiated political agreements to become concrete actions.
-Aware of this, the countries of the region joined the Paris agreement en masse, even if they hold different positions on the subject.
-But, without the United States, is this good for anything?

 The (minimum) required optimism